JGI-Bioinformatics/jaws/docs/sphinx/source/Specifications/refdata.rst

 Using Existing Reference Data
 -----------------------------
 First you need to know what's available.
-The best way is to log into CORI and look at :bash:`/global/cscratch1/sd/jaws/refdata`.
+The best way is to log into CORI and look at :bash:`/global/dna/shared/databases/jaws/refdata`.
 Furthermore, there should be a README file in there that describes a little about the provenance of each database.

 Now let's say you want to run blastn.
 The required nt database can be accessed within your WDL in two ways.

-1) If you are running blast inside a docker container, your command would look like :bash:`blastn –db /refdata/20201117/nt/nt –query fasta.fa –out results.out`.
+1) If you are running blast inside a docker container, your command would look like :bash:`blastn --db /refdata/20201117/nt/nt --query fasta.fa --out results.out`.

-2) If you are not running inside a container, you would have to point to the CORI filesystem: :bash:`/global/cscratch1/sd/jaws/refdata/20201117/nt/nt` but now your WDL is not portable to run at different sites.
+2) If you are not running inside a container, you would have to point to the CORI filesystem: :bash:`/global/dna/shared/databases/jaws/refdata/20201117/nt/nt` but now your WDL is not portable to run at different sites.

 .. note::